-Please Note: Attendees must have completed the MHERC: De-escalation: Effective Communication to Manage Distress workshop at some time in the past two years.
+Please Note: Attendees must have completed the MHERC: De-escalation: Effective Communication to Manage Distress workshop or equivalent at some time in the past two years.
 Please wear comfortable clothing and footwear.

 Working with people experiencing mental health and addiction needs